FLEX-Operation

 src/models/operation/physics_model.py

-Shared physical state computation (energy flows, SoC updates)
+Shared physical state computation (energy flows, COP, SoC updates)

 src/models/operation/opt_pyomo_structure.py